-Civil partnership is a legal commitment, which can be formed by two people of the same sex, giving them the ability to obtain legal recognition for their relationship.
-Same sex couples who form a civil partnership will be treated equally in a wide range of legal matters to opposite sex couples who enter into a marriage.
+We are delighted to advise that as a result of the implementation of the Civil Partnerships (opposite sex couples) Regulations 2019, a civil partnership can be formed by two people of the opposite sex, as well as two people of the same sex.
+This allows for all couples to obtain legal recognition for their relationship and be treated equally in a wide range of legal matters to those couples who enter into a marriage.

 In order to form a civil partnership in the UK, the couple must: